• USD

 Who should consider a battlefield tour?

-Anyone interested in history and how military outcomes have shaped this history will find a tour of the battlefields most rewarding and insightful.
+Anyone interested in history and how military outcomes shaped the region will find a battlefield tour rewarding.

-The varied geographical areas KwaZulu-Natal is home to are protected in several national parks and private game reserves.
-The most notable of these are:
+KwaZulu-Natal’s varied geographic regions are protected in several national parks and private game reserves.
+Notable examples include:

 Hluhluwe–iMfolozi Game Reserve